 However, they are different disorders with different causes.
 In fact, it is possible for a person to have both polymyalgia and fibromyalgia.

 Polymyalgia rheumatica is an inflammatory form of arthritis.
-Fibromyalgia does not show traditional signs of inflammation, though some recent research from 2017 suggests it may also involve inflammation.
+Fibromyalgia does not show traditional signs of inflammation, though some recent research from

 The causes of the two conditions are different: